Jairo1xyz/challenge-oktana/README.md

 # Challenge

-This is a challenge solved by me for an Oktana project.\
+This is a challenge solved by me for an Oktana project.

 ## Installation

-Open a terminal or console and navigate to directory you want to clone the project and run:
+Open a terminal or console and navigate to the directory where you want to clone the project and run:

 ### `git clone https://github.com/Jairo1xyz/challenge-oktana.git`